SDFIdk/FIRE/README.md

 NOTE: Be aware that the image to run Oracle XE 12c is around 8GB so be careful about not running out of space.

-Checkout the repository then bring up the containers by running `docker-compose up` with or without detach.
+Checkout the repository then bring up the containers by running `docker-compose up`.

-If detached you can now execute commands on Ubuntu, if not detached you'll need a separate terminal.

-If you need a fresh start run `docker-compose down` and remove file `CONTAINER_ALREADY_STARTED_PLACEHOLDER` to make sure setup scripts runs again.

 To get an interactive bash prompt:

 > docker-compose exec devenv bash

+Initialize the database schema with:

+> echo exit | sqlplus64 -S system/oracle@//oracledb:1521/xe @test/fixtures/sql/init.sql

+> echo exit | sqlplus64 -S fire/fire@//oracledb:1521/xe @test/fixtures/sql/fikspunkt_forvaltning.sql

-Then active the conda environment with:
+Activate the conda environment with:

 > source /opt/conda/bin/activate fikspunktsregister